G - Geology

 Registration Requirement: G202; or instructor consent.

 Principles of Historical Geology is designed for both geology majors and transfer students needing a lab science.
 A number of field trips are utilized throughout the year to illustrate geologic concepts utilizing Oregon's and Washington's plentiful geologic history.
-G203 Principles of Historical Geology applies principles of plate tectonics and surface processes to interpret Earth's geologic history and to study fossils and examine the changes of life over time.
+G203 applies principles of plate tectonics and surface processes to interpret Earth's geologic history and to study fossils and examine the changes of life over time.
 Geologic maps and cross-sections are utilized extensively.

 Additional Course Fee: $30.00